cquirke79/cq-portfolio/README.md

-# cq-portfolio
+# Chris's Portolio
-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS